DFTF-PConsole/TryHackMe/Tools/PayloadsAllTheThings/Race Condition/README.md

 4. Click "Attack"

 ## Turbo Intruder 2 Requests Examples
-This following template can use when use have to send race condition of request2 immediately after send a request1 when the window may only be a few milliseconds.
+This follwoing template can use when use have to send race condition of request2 immediately after send a request1 when the window may only be a few milliseconds.
 ```python
 def queueRequests(target, wordlists):
     engine = RequestEngine(endpoint=target.endpoint,